macros4outlook/quotefixmacro/README.md

 * Horribly broken quotes - line breaks in several wrong places!
 * Outlook basically forced me to do a 'top-post', because empty lines were inserted at the top and the cursor was positioned there.
 And if I had used a signature, it would have been inserted at the top, too.
 * Empty lines at the end of the message were quoted.
 * The quote header is far too long (5 lines + 2 empty lines) and cannot be modified for a 'personal touch'.

 BUT...
 It doesn't have to be that way.
-Outlook-QuoteFix fixes all of the above - and more!
-The following is an example of how the above message dialog could have looked with Outlook-QuoteFix:
+QuoteFixMacro fixes all of the above - and more!
+The following is an example of how the above message dialog could have looked with QuoteFixMacro:

 ```text
 Dominik Jain wrote: